Equivariant geometry of odd-dimensional complete intersections of two quadrics: Actions and invariants

 \subsection{Notions of rationality}

-We say that the $G$-action on $X$ is {\em strictly linear}, {\em linear}, or {\em projectively linear} if $X$ admits a $G$-equivariant birational map to $\bP^n,n=\dim(X),$ with the same property.
+We say that the $G$-action on $X$ is {\em projectively linear} if $X$ admits a $G$-equivariant birational map to $\bP^n,n=\dim(X)$; it is {\em strictly linear} or {\em linear} if the $G$-action on $\bP^n$ has the same properties.
 (We think of these as equivariant analogs of rationality over nonclosed fields.)
 When $G$ is abelian, the existence of a fixed point is a birational invariant of smooth projective $G$-varieties \cite[Appendix]{RYKS}.
 Thus for abelian actions, the existence of a fixed point is a necessary condition for strict linearity.

-The classification of $G$-varieties has been essentially settled in dimension two \cite{DI}, but is largely open in higher dimensions.
+The classification of rational $G$-varieties has been essentially settled in dimension two \cite{DI}, but is largely open in higher dimensions.
 The {\em birational} classification of finite group actions on projective space remains a challenging and interesting problem \cite{KTprojective}.

-Note also that two strictly linear and generically-free actions of $G$ on projective spaces are tautologically stably $G$-birational but need not be $G$-birational.
-The first assertion follows from a more general statement: \begin{prop} Suppose $X$ and $Y$ are smooth varieties with generically-free $G$-actions.
-If there exist $G$-equvariant vector bundles $E\ra X$ and $F\ra Y$ such that $E$ and $F$ are equivariantly birational then $X$ and $Y$ are equivariantly stably birational. \end{prop} This is a corollary of the `No-name Lemma' \cite[\S 4.3]{ChGR}: $E$ is $G$-equivariantly birational to $\bA^{\operatorname{rank}(E)} \times X$ over $X$, where the affine factor has trivial $G$-action.
+Two strictly linear and generically-free actions of $G$ on projective space need not be $G$-birational but we shall see that they are necessarily stably $G$-birational.
+The key ingredient is: \begin{prop} Suppose $X$ and $Y$ are smooth varieties with generically-free $G$-actions.
+If there exist $G$-equivariant vector bundles $E\ra X$ and $F\ra Y$ such that $E$ and $F$ are equivariantly birational then $X$ and $Y$ are equivariantly stably birational. \end{prop} This is a corollary of the `No-name Lemma' \cite[\S 4.3]{ChGR}: $E$ is $G$-equivariantly birational to $\bA^{\operatorname{rank}(E)} \times X$ over $X$, where the affine factor has trivial $G$-action.
 One can find examples of $X$ and $Y$ that are not $G$-birational using the invariants of \cite{ReichsteinYoussin}.

-As corollary, the followings notions of $G$-equivariant stable birational equivalence coincide \begin{itemize} \item{$X \times \bA^m$ and $Y\times \bA^n$ are $G$-equivariantly birational, where the affine spaces have trivial $G$-actions;} \item{$X \times V$ and $Y\times W$ are $G$-equivariantly birational, where $V$ and $W$ are linear representations of $G$;} \item{$X\times \bP^m$ and $Y \times \bP^n$ are $G$-equivariantly birational, where the actions on the projective spaces are strictly linear or admit a fixed point.} \end{itemize} The last statement follows from Proposition~\ref{prop:fixstrict}.
+As a corollary, the following notions of $G$-equivariant stable birational equivalence coincide: \begin{itemize} \item{$X \times \bA^m$ and $Y\times \bA^n$ are $G$-equivariantly birational, where the affine spaces have trivial $G$-actions;} \item{$X \times V$ and $Y\times W$ are $G$-equivariantly birational, where $V$ and $W$ are linear representations of $G$;} \item{$X\times \bP^m$ and $Y \times \bP^n$ are $G$-equivariantly birational, where the actions on the projective spaces are strictly linear or admit a fixed point.} \end{itemize} The last statement follows from Proposition~\ref{prop:fixstrict}.